 Vasectomy Risks, Side Effects and Complications

-Risks, Side Effects and Complications From Vasectomies, Including Possible Post Vasectomy Pain
+Risks, Side Effects and Complications From Male Vasectomies, Including Possible Post-Vasectomy Pain

 Besides the fact that a vasectomy is very popular, one must remember that there is no form of fertility control, except abstinence, which is completely free of potential complications.
 In all, vasectomy remains one of the safest and best forms of permanent contraception, provided that the patient is aware of and understands the potential risks associated with the procedure.
 The side effects and complications of vasectomy are divided into “early” and “late” categories, depending on when they occur.
 The risks and complications of the procedure, including potential vasectomy pain, are examined below in greater detail.